yrahul3910/journal/README.md

 # JournalBear
 A cross-platform journal application written in JS and Electron, with AES-256 encryption.
-Uses [Bootstrap 4](http://getbootstrap.com/), [Metro UI CSS](https://metroui.org.ua/), [jQuery](https://jquery.com/), and [pickadate](https://github.com/amsul/pickadate.js).
+Uses [Metro UI CSS](https://metroui.org.ua/), [jQuery](https://jquery.com/), and [pickadate](https://github.com/amsul/pickadate.js).
 Uses emoji images from [emojify.js](https://github.com/emojione/emojify.js), which are stored in the `emoji` directory.

 # Deploying
 The repo is configured with `electron-builder`.
 Run `npm run dist` to create a built executable for your platform.